Asteraceae: Sunflower Family – Heliantheae (Sunflower) Tribe: miscellaneous 2

 Notes:

-This is quite distinctive, with a discoid head which is doughnut shaped before the inner disk flowers mature.
+This is quite distinctive with its discoid head, which is doughnut-shaped before the inner disk flowers mature.
 Both stems and flower heads are covered in long, glandular hairs.
 Anther tips are triangular.
 Leaves are generally lanceolate to ovate.

 Inner Coast Range Pincushion – Chaenactis glabriuscula var. heterocarpha